Synopsis

 • Important dates:

-• May 07, 2026: software submission
+• May 07, 2026: Prediction submission

-• May 28, 2026: participant notebook submission [template] [submission – select "Stylometry and Digital Text Forensics (PAN)" ]
+• May 28, 2026: Participant notebook submission [template] [submission – select "Stylometry and Digital Text Forensics (PAN)" ]

 • Evaluation: File-based submissions on a separate evaluation platform (not executed inside the TIRA sandbox).